 For details see In-house Leadership

 I was born in Lancashire, raised in Worcestershire and attended the local comp - a good state school whose democratic ethos and supportive teachers are never forgotten.
-I won a scholarship to read English at Oxford University, choosing Lady Margaret Hall, a pioneering college in beautiful gardens (LMH first opened Oxford up to women, and 100 years later offered a rare student gender balance).
+I won a scholarship to read English at Oxford University, choosing Lady Margaret Hall, a pioneering college with a diverse student body.
 I gained a First Class degree, and converted this to an MA (Oxon) in 2019.

 I'm a city girl who's found home in the moorland hills of the Scottish Borders, living in an old farmhouse with my partner and weirdly no dog.
 I like travelling, reading, riding, writing, cooking, Radio 4, urban walking, culture vulturing, and visiting exhibitions and theatre with friends.
 I'm currently channelling my teens, re-learning the piano (clanky/joyful) and e-biking (wobbly/exhilarating), but I've yet to revisit those space hopper glory days.